 - Thomas Mann's 1939 novel Lotte in Weimar shows Goethe's old flame Charlotte Kestner née Buff (the model for Lotte in The Sorrows of Young Werther) travelling to Weimar to see him again in 1816.

 - Any version of the story of the Brüder Grimm (e.g., The Brothers Grimm and The Wonderful World of the Brothers Grimm)

 - The Sissi trilogy (Sissi, Sissi — Die junge Kaiserin, Sissi — Schicksalsjahre einer Kaiserin) starring Romy Schneider paints a romantic picture the life of Bavarian-born Empress Elisabeth of Austria during this period.

-- Various films about King Ludwig II begin in this era.
+- Various films about King Ludwig II of Bavaria begin in this era.

 - The Enigma of Kaspar Hauser: Based on the real-life case, one of the great unsolved mysteries of the era.